averbraeck/gscg-design/doc/5-components/function-design.md

 ## 5.1.2.
 Roles in the simulation

 We assume the following roles to be present in the actors to carry out the work:
-- Banking Role (handles money transfer betrween actors and provides loans)
+- Banking Role (handles money transfer between actors and provides loans)
 - Consuming Role (handles the purchases and stays in contact with the sellers)
 - Directing Role (high-level decisions about product-market combinations or services offered)
 - Financing Role (handles sending of invoices and paying of invoices)
 - Manufacturing Role (transforms products according to a Bill of Materials)
-- Purchasing Role (keeps track of price developments on the supplier side)
+- Purchasing Role (keeps track of price developments and offers from sellers)
 - Receiving Role (receives shipments from suppliers, and assesses quality before the shipment is put into inventory)
 - Searching Role (maintains information about actors; handles search for actors given a profile)
 - Selling Role (handles the sales and stays in contact with the customers)